Brittle Bones or Fragile Bone Syndrome

 First of all, it is impossible to completely rule out Osteogenesis Imperfecta only with genetic testing.
 Testing can rule out whether or not your child suffers from the main symptoms of OI, but cannot definitively determine if your child has OI.

-In the Midwest, for example, infants are showing increasingly high rates of Vitamin D deficiencies.
+In the Midwest, for example, infants are showing increasingly high rates of vitamin D deficiencies.
 As reported by prominent pediatric radiologists, we are near epidemically high numbers of infants with underdeveloped and frail bones as a result of vitamin D deficiency.
-Despite the harms and pervasiveness of vitamin D deficiency, doctors almost never check for this and rarely attempt to investigate why a child’s bones might have been injured in such a concerning way.
+Despite the harms and pervasiveness of vitamin D deficiency, doctors almost never check for this very important vitamin deficiency.
+Even more concerning, they rarely attempt an in-depth investigation of why a child’s bones might have been injured in such a way.

-When parents are blamed for abuse, what typically happens is that they notice something wrong with their child, so they bring the kid to the doctor.
-The parent might notice tenderness in a certain spot, or even some slight bruising.
-The doctor then will ask the child to get x-rays done and will discover a fracture.
-This will come as a surprise to the parents, and an unexplained injury would be a red flag to any physician, warranting a call to CPS investigators.
+When parents are blamed for abuse, they typically notice something wrong with their child.
+As a result, they do the right thing by taking their child to the doctor.
+The parents might notice tenderness in a certain spot or some slight bruising.
+The doctor will ask the child to get X-rays done and discover what they believe is a fracture.
+This will often come as a surprise to the parents.
+An unexplained injury would be a red flag to any physician, and in their minds, warrant a call to CPS investigators.

-If your child has multiple fractures or unexplained injuries, you should be prepared for the CPS to investigate and interrogate you.
-It is also likely that CPS will attempt to challenge your parental rights over not only your injured child, but also over any other children that you have or will have in the future.
-It gets even worse because parents face the possibility of being charged with criminal child abuse, resulting in jail or prison time.
+If your child has multiple fractures or unexplained injuries, you should be prepared for the CPS to investigate and interrogate you often.
+It is also likely that Michigan CPS will attempt to challenge your parental rights over just your injured child.
+They may also extend their allegations to other children that you have or will have in the future.
+It gets even worse because parents face possible criminal child abuse charges, resulting in jail or prison time.

 You should contact us immediately if:

-- Your child has multiple fractures.
+- Your child has multiple fractures

-- Your child has injuries that cannot be explained without speculating.
+- Your child has injuries that cannot be explained without speculating

-- You have been restricted in some way from seeing your child in the hospital.
+- You have been restricted in some way from seeing your child in the hospital

-- You are summoned to attend a group meeting to discuss your child’s treatment or injuries.
+- You are summoned to attend a group meeting to discuss your child’s treatment or injuries